jsa-aerial/hanami/README.md

 <a href="https://hanami.github.io"><img src="https://github.com/jsa-aerial/hanami/blob/master/resources/public/Himeji_sakura.jpg" align="left" hspace="10" vspace="6" alt="hanami logo" width="150px"></a>

-**Hanami** is a Clojure(Script) library and application for creating interactive visualizations based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
+**Hanami** is a Clojure(Script) library for creating interactive visualizations based in [Vega-Lite](https://vega.github.io/vega-lite/) (VGL) and/or [Vega](https://vega.github.io/vega/) (VG) specifications.
 These specifications are declarative and completely specified by _data_ (JSON maps).
 VGL compiles into the lower level grammar of VG which in turn compiles to a runtime format utilizting lower level runtime environments such as [D3](https://d3js.org/), HTML5 Canvas, and [WebGL](https://github.com/vega/vega-webgl-renderer).

 In keeping with this central data oriented tenet, Hanami eschews the typical API approach for generating specifications in favor of using recursive transforms of parameterized templates.
 This is also in keeping with the data transformation focus in functional programming, which is espcially nice in Clojure(Script).

 An important aspect of this approach is that parameterized templates can be used to build other such templates by being higher level substitutions.
 In addition templates can be composed and this is another important idiomatic use.
-Additionally templates may be merged, though typically this is after transformation.
-The result enables the construction of sharable libraries of templates providing reusable plots, charts, and entire visualizations.
+Furthermore, templates may be merged, though typically this is after transformation.
+The overall result enables the construction of sharable libraries of templates providing reusable plots, charts, and entire visualizations.
 Generally these will be domain and/or task specific.
 Hanami itself provides only a small set of very generic templates, which have proven useful in constructing more domain/task specific end results.

 ## Installation